Stable varieties of semigroups and groupoids: S-stable varieties

 Let us go back to the identities (\ref{eq.1}).
-They provide for stability of the varieties of semigroup.
-It is an interesting fact that when use such identity in deduction then one variable is erased in the derived identity.
-Theorem \ref{t5.1} shows similar result for the idempotent groupoids which are stable.
+These identities guarantee stability of a variety of semigroups, satisfying one of them.
 It is natural to expect that the identities (\ref{eq.1}) will provide for stability of the variety of groupoids.
-The next proposition is a counterexample on that expectation.
+The next proposition is a counterexample to that expectation.